RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Access-to-NRTM.md

 With the Version 3 protocol the serial follows the operation string ("ADD" or "DEL") on the same line.
 All other returned data is the same as for Version 2.

-After connecting to the server, the client can request data by using the “-g” query flag.
+After connecting to the server, the client can request data by using the `-g` query flag.
 The arguments to this query flag are:
     -g &lt;source&gt; :&lt;NRTM_Protocol_version_#&gt;:&lt;first&gt;-&lt;last&gt;

 where